NetWare: Strategic mistakes

+However, unlike its predecessor NetWare 3.x uses a DOS partition to load NetWare server files, and cannot boot from the Novell partition NetWare 286 creates.
+While NetWare 386 boots much faster, and of little technical import, this feature became a liability due to the system administration it required.
+Compounding this, the NetWare console remained text-based at a time the Windows graphical interface gained widespread acceptance.
+New users preferred the Windows graphical interface to learning DOS commands necessary to build and control a NetWare server.

+Novell could have eliminated at least the separately bootable DOS partition requirement at the outset, by retaining the design of NetWare 286.
+Novell finally added support for this in a Support Pack for NetWare 6.5.

 As Novell initially used IPX/SPX instead of TCP/IP, they were poorly positioned to take advantage of the Internet in 1995.
 This resulted in Novell servers being bypassed for routing and Internet access in favor of hardware routers, Unix-based operating systems such as FreeBSD, and SOCKS and HTTP Proxy Servers on Windows and other operating systems.

 A decision by the management of Novell also took away the ability of independent resellers and engineers to recommend and sell the product.
 The reduction of their effective sales force created this downward spiral in sales.